yuqitanyq/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 LibTask has no stored books.

     * 2a1.
-LibTask shows an empty list.
+LibTask shows an empty book list.

   Use case ends.

 ### UC08: Find books on LibTask